guybbb/rebase-example/README.md

-1. New feature branch our of master
+1. New feature branch out of master
 `git checkout -b new_feature`
 2. Commit your work
 3. Rebase over master (remember to git fetch/git pull before)